Wrestling was far from the only sport Paul Orndorff dominated during his career.

 After a few weeks, Orndorff made a passing comment that would unknowingly lead to the beginning of a Hall of Fame career.
 "I can do that," Orndorff told his father-in-law Ross Maxwell, "I’ll see what I can do," Maxwell said.
 It turned out Maxwell had a connection and gave his son-in-law a phone number to call.
 "It was Eddie Graham," Orndorff said.
 Graham was one of the top wrestling stars of his era and eventually the owner of the Championship Wrestling from Florida territory.
 "I had done some wrestling with Ervin Smith at UT and liked it, and I went to (Eddie) Graham about turning professional.
 He gave me the chance.

 Three weeks later, Orndorff met with Graham, who said he’d give Orndorff a tryout.
-Three weeks after that, Orndorff showed up for his tryout, which is where he met Hiro Matsuda, Robert Fuller, Bob Backlund, Bob Roop, and Jack Brisco.
-Orndorff faced each of them for five minutes, one after another with no rest and after doing repeated rounds of Hindu squats, intended to tire him before the training sessions.
+Three weeks after that, Orndorff showed up for his tryout, where he met Hiro Matsuda, Robert Fuller, Bob Backlund, Bob Roop, and Jack Brisco.
+Orndorff faced each of them for five minutes, one after another with no rest, and after doing repeated rounds of Hindu squats, intended to tire him before the training sessions.

 "Typically, I’d take (students) outside into the Florida heat and humidity and work out with them for an hour doing four or five hundred squats, pushups, sit-ups, burpees, and jumping jacks," Backlund said in his biography Backlund: From All-American Boy to Professional Wrestling’s World Champion.
 "I would just work them out until they vomited, collapsed, or quit.
 Most people wouldn’t survive that first workout with me, or if they did, they would never come back.